JuliaRegistries/TagBot/README.md

 When you enable this option, a [repository dispatch event](https://developer.github.com/v3/activity/events/types/#repositorydispatchevent) is created before releases are created.
 This means that you can set up your own actions that perform any necessary pre-release tasks.
-These actions will have 5 minutes to run.

 The payload is an object mapping from version to commit SHA, which can contain multiple entries and looks like this: